-The Special Branch Bureau or SBB (Thai: กองบัญชาการตำรวจสันติบาล) is a Law enforcement agency under the Royal Thai Police Headquarters.
-Special Branch Bureau has major security functions to the king, queen and all the royal family along with the action on the intelligence of the person or group that acts as a threat to national security.
+The Special Branch Bureau or SBB (Thai: กองบัญชาการตำรวจสันติบาล) is a law enforcement agency under the Royal Thai Police (RTP) responsible for counterintelligence, excutive protection, and intelligence gathering on threats to national security that are under the responsibility of the police authority.
+Special Branch Bureau has major security functions to the king, queen and all the royal family along with the action on counterintelligence and the intelligence of the person or group that acts as a threat to national security.
 The agency was established on 17 November 1932 (Thai solar calendar year 2475) by Royal Decree of His Majesty King Prajadhipok's by the advice of The House of Representatives.
 As a result, the department is divided into four divisions.
-Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities and serves as the Thai Police's major intelligence organization, as well as the unit responsible for VIP protection.
+Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities and serves as the Thai Police's major counterintelligence organization, as well as the unit responsible for VIP protection.

 A Special Branch Bureau (SBB) division exists in the Royal Thai Police as part of its Crime Prevention and Suppression Support Group.[2]
 Aside from intelligence gathering, they provide protection to VIPs[3] alongside the Bangkok Metropolitan Police Bureau (MPB) and Armed Forces Security Centre.[4]
 They handle matters that have to do with citizenship, such as the renunciation of Thai nationality.[5]
 Foreign nationals living in Thailand go to the Special Branch office to secure a Thai police clearance certificate.[6][7]
 Other cases such as lèse majesté, terrorism, and anything that endangers Thai national security are also handled by the Thai SBB.[8][9][10]